gitlabhq/gitlab-runner/docs/monitoring/README.md

 specification.

 These metrics are meant as a way for operators to monitor and gain insight into GitLab Runners.
-For example, you may be interested, if the load average increase on your runner's host is related to an increase in processed jobs or not.
+For example, you may be interested if the load average increase on your runner's host is related to an increase in processed jobs or not.
 Or you are running a cluster of machines to be used for the jobs and you want to track build trends to plan changes in your infrastructure.